Hello! I’m Emma. I’m really pleased that you’ve found me. Hop aboard a moment while I tell you what’s going on.

 Everyone who hears a little bit of my story asks for my advice.
 I’m forever standing in kitchens and corridors with those one or two people who have heard me speak about autism, and who recognise themselves in it, or someone they are close to.
 They ask me – How can I know for sure?
 Why does the label matter?
 What difference does knowing make?
 How can I find support?

 There are no “right” answers to these questions, and I certainly don’t pretend to have them.
-However, I do have decades of experience supporting myself, my children, and working with autistic people – sometimes as their supporter or mentor, sometimes as their client, sometimes as simply their colleague.
-I thought it was time to make a space to share my learnings.
+However, I do have decades of experience supporting myself, my children, and working with autistic people – sometimes as their supporter or mentor, sometimes as their client, sometimes as simply their colleague or friend.
+They told me it was time to make a space to share my learnings, and after thinking it over for a mere three years, here it is.

 I wish I’d had someone to walk me through this journey.
 It’s been long and lonely at times, but it’s changed my life for the better.
 If I can help you on your own path of self-discovery in some small way, I’d love to.